 I like to keep books I have loved, both so I can lend them to friends and to enjoy them again and again.
 Needless to say, I continue to buy bookshelves and fill them.
 And now I'm even filling up bookshelves online!
-You can check out my Shelfari bookshelf below.
+Want to know what I'm reading right now?
+Check out my Goodreads bookshelf below.

 GENERAL FICTION: